johnbrandborg/faker-events/README.md

 ### Event Data Points

 The Event Type has some basic data points about the event that can be used within the profiled method.
-(Access the Attribute using self)
+(Access the Attribute using the event within the profiler)

 * event_id - The id of the particular event
 * event_time - The time the event occured (ISO Format)